-No. Oversight Executive Committee Lead Risk Description Mitigating Actions Current Risk Rating Target Risk Rating 1 Workforce and Officer insufficient in one or mor pevelopment Assurance Committee Committee If staffing levels are insufficient in one or mor wards or departments, then patient care may be compromised, leading to an increased risk of harm Exploration and use of new roles.
-Check and Confirm process.
-Safe staffing, policy, processes and Rating 5x2 = 10 Section 5 5x1 = 5
+No. Oversight Committee Executive Lead Risk Description Mitigating Actions Current Risk Rating Target Risk Rating 1 Workforce and Developmen Assurance Committee Chief People Officer If staffing levels are insufficient in one or more wards or departments, then patient care may be compromised, leading to an increased risk of harm.
+Staffing/Roster Optimisation Exploration and use of new roles.
+Check and Confirm process Safe staffing, policy, processes and tools Recruitment Recruitment premia Bespoke recruitment for hard to fill roles Apprenticeships and work experience opportunities.
+Use of the Trac recruitment tool to reduce time to hire and candidate experience.
+Rolling programme to recruit prequalification students.
+Use of enhanced adverts, social media and recruitment days Rollout of a dedicated workforce website Creation of recruitment to reduce hard to fill vacancies.
+Retention 5 x 2 = 10 5 x 1 = 5